 The Havanese is small in size and sturdy in structure with a tail carried over its back and ears that drop and fold.
 Havanese are good for apartment life.
 They are very active indoors and will do okay without a yard.
-This breed’s fur grows very fast and without brushing it, the fur can become tangled easily.
-Also, even though this breed is hypoallergenic, Havanese have hair that doesn’t fall off (shed) but it still needs to be groomed.
+This breed’s fur grows very fast, and without brushing it, the fur can become tangled easily.
+This dog is one of the hypoallergenic dog breeds as Havanese have hair that doesn’t fall off (shed), but it still needs to be groomed.

 4. Fox Terrier

 The wire fox terrier’s most distinctive traits are its energy and intelligence.
-The wire fox terrier was developed in England by fox hunting enthusiasts and is believed to be descended from a now-extinct rough-coated, black-and-tan working terrier of Wales, Derbyshire, and Durham.
+The wire fox terrier was developed in England by fox hunting enthusiasts and is believed to be descended from a now-extinct rough-coated, black-and-tan working terrier of Wales, Derbyshire Durham.

 3. Coton de Tulear

 The Coton de Tuléar is a small breed of dog named after the city of Tuléar in Madagascar and for its cotton-like coat.
 Like the poodle or Havanese, this breed has very low allergic effects and is considered hypoallergenic.
 The Coton de Tulear comes in three accepted colors: white, black and white; and tricolor.
 The Coton is, in general, a healthy breed.
 However, there are still some health issues as there are in all breeds.

 2. Cairn Terrier